Yasmin-Hesham/intro-to-Machine-Learning-Udacity-Nanodegree/p3_customerSegments/README.md

 # Identify Customer Segments
 ## Unsupervised Learning
 ### Project 3:
-**Taregt:**
+**Target:**
 Analyzing, Cleaning data and Applying Unsupervised learning techninques to  identify segments of the population that form the core customer base for a mail-order sales company in Germany.
 These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.
-The data that you will use has been provided by our partners at Bertelsmann Arvato Analytics, and represents a real-life data science task.
+The data used has been provided by our partners at Bertelsmann Arvato Analytics, and represents a real-life data science task.

 **Steps:**
 - Analyzing data